(973) 589-7778

 • Steel is the most recycled material in the United States

-• Nonferrous metals, including aluminum, copper, lead, nickel, tin, zinc and others, are among the few materials that do not degrade or lose their chemical or physical properties in the recycling process.
-As a result, nonferrous metals have the capacity to be recycled an infinite number of times.
+• Nonferrous metals, which include zinc, tin, nickel, lead, copper, aluminum, and others, are among some of the materials that don’t degrade or lose their physical or chemical properties in the process of recycling.
+Therefore, metals that are nonferrous have the capacity to be recycled for an immeasurable amount of time.

-• The United States annually recycles enough copper to provide the content for 26,000 Statues of Liberty.
+• The United States recycles sufficient copper annually to give the content for twenty-six thousand Statues of Liberty.

 • Copper alloy scrap provides about half of the copper consumed in the United States each year.

-• If all aluminum scrap processed in the U.S. were used solely to produce standard soda cans, the lined-up cans would stretch 25 million miles – the distance from Earth to Venus.
+• If every aluminum scrap processed in the U.S. were utilized only to create standard soda cans, the cans that are lined up would be stretching out 25 million miles – the distance from Venus to Earth.

-• The United States domestically recycled aluminum cans– saved the energy equivalent of 26 million barrels of gasoline – America’s entire gas supply for three days.
+• The United States aluminum cans that are domestically recycled– saved the energy equivalent of 26 million gasoline barrels – America’s whole gas supply for 3 days.

-• Energy Saved using aluminum scrap vs. virgin materials (mined ore) is up to 92%.
+• Energy Saved with the use of aluminum scrap vs. virgin materials (mined ore) is up to 92%.

 • Approximately 60% of the aluminum used in North America is from domestically recycled content.

-• A used aluminum can is recycled and back on the grocery shelf in as little as 60 days.
+• An aluminum can that’s used is recycled & back on the shelf of the grocery in as little as 60 days.

-• More than 9 million metric tons of nonferrous scrap was processed in the United States last year from a wide array of consumer, commercial and industrial sources (ISRI)
+• Over 9 million metric tons of nonferrous scrap were processed in the U.S. in the previous year from a wide range of commercial, consumer, as well as industrial sources (ISRI)

 Electronic Scrap

-• The Environmental Protection Agency states that 3 million tons of e-waste is generated in the US. annually.
+• The Environmental Protection Agency states that 3 million tons of e-waste are generated in the US. annually.

-• Last year, the U.S. electronics recycling industry processed 3 million to 4 million tons of used and end-of-life electronics equipment.
-More than 70 percent of the collected equipment is manufactured into specification grade commodities – including scrap steel, aluminum, copper, lead, circuit boards, plastics and glass.
+• Last year, the U.S. electronics recycling industry processed 3 million to 4 million tons of used and end-of-life electronic equipment.
+Over 70% of the collected equipment’s manufactured into specification-grade commodities – which include glass, plastics, circuit boards, lead, copper, aluminum, and scrap steel.

-• One metric ton of electronic scrap from personal computers contains more gold then that recovered from 17 tons of gold ore.
+• 1 metric ton of electronic scrap from PCs consists of more gold than that recovered from seventeen tons of gold ore.

 • Recycling 100 million cell phones is the equivalent of saving enough energy to power approximately 194,000 US households with electricity for one year.

 • Almost all of the materials used to manufacture a cell phone can be recovered to make new products.
-Metals, plastics, and rechargeable batteries from recycled cell phones are turned into new materials and products.
+Plastics, metals, and batteries that are rechargeable from recycled cell phones are converted into new products and materials.

-• Recycling one million laptops saves the energy equivalent to the electricity used by 3,657 US homes in a year.
+• Recycling a million laptops conserves the energy equivalent to the electricity utilized by 3,657 US homes in one year.

-• One metric ton of circuit boards can contain 40 to 800 times the amount of gold and 30 to 40 times the amount of copper mined from one metric ton of ore in the US.
+• 1 metric ton of circuit boards could consist of forty to eight hundred times the quantity of gold & thirty to forty times the quantity of mined copper from 1 metric ton of ore in the US.

-• For every million cellphones that are recycled, 35,274 pounds of copper, 772 pounds of silver, 75 pounds of gold and 33 pounds of palladium can be recovered, according to the U.S. Environmental Protection Agency (EPA) – 2014 Data.
+• For every million recycled cellphones, 772 pounds of silver, 35,274 pounds of copper, 75 pounds of gold & 33 pounds of palladium could be recovered, in accordance with the U.S. Environmental Protection Agency (EPA) – 2014 Data.